NBA DFS: James Harden, Kentavious Caldwell-Pope, Brook Lopez Among Top Picks On DraftKings - Lakers Nation

 James Harden, PG/SG, Houston Rockets: ($11,600) – James Harden has disappointed daily fantasy players so far, this season, failing to eclipse 55 DraftKings points in all four of his contests, but that is going to change tonight as the Rockets head to Philly to take on the Sixers.
 Harden’s scoring numbers have taken a slight dip, averaging 26.3 compared to 29.1 in 2016-17, but that hasn’t been the full reason Harden’s fantasy production has taken a hit.

 Harden averaged 11.5 assists per game last season, compared to 8.5 this year, accounting for another chunk of fantasy points.
 Harden’s fantasy production has been a casualty of the Rockets’ poor shooting; however, I expect that to change tonight as the Sixers defense has been subpar to start the season.
 The Sixers are allowing 109 points per game to opponents while allowing opposing guards to score 68.9 points per game against them.
-This is a dream matchup for Harden to right the ship and put up one his “Harden-esque” games.
+This is a dream matchup for Harden to right the ship and put up one of his “Harden-esque” games.

 Kevin Durant, SF/PF, Golden State Warriors: ($9,500) – The Golden State Warriors have had their struggles on defense to start the season, allowing 114 points per game to opponents, but more impressively, the Warriors are averaging 115.9 points per game on offense.
 Both of those numbers are important, as it is safe to assume that when the Warriors are allowing a lot of points the starters will be on the court for big minutes.